Special offer

 IT professionals with SAP HANA 2.0 certificates can install, migrate, monitor, manage and troubleshoot SAP databases.

-Recertification: SAP HANA 2.0 certificate holders have to upgrade their certifications whenever new versions of their credential are released.
+Recertification: SAP HANA 2.0 certificate holders are required to upgrade their certifications whenever new versions of the credential are released.

-ISACA is a well-regarded professional organization devoted to IT security and administration.
-It offers five international certification schemes, each one designed to enhance and protect business IT systems.
+ISACA is a globally respected professional organization focused on IT governance, security and risk management.
+It offers five international certification schemes, each one designed to enhance and protect business IT systems:

 Certified in the Governance of Enterprise IT (CGEIT)